Manhartsberg

 Description

-The flat granite ridge of the Waldviertel Manhartsberg - part of the Bohemian Massif - reaches its highest point at 537 meters.
-Situated between the Thaya and Wagram rivers, the friendly excursion mountain nestles in the Kamptal-Schönberg Nature Park.
-As the second largest nature park in Lower Austria, it covers an area of more than 25 km² of water, forest and meadows.
+The flat granite ridge of the Waldviertler Manhartsberg - part of the Bohemian Massif - reaches its highest point at 537 meters.
+Situated between the Thaya and Wagram rivers, the friendly excursion mountain nestles against the Kamp Valley ("Kamptal-Schönberg" in German) Nature Park.

-The forest nature trail from Schönberg am Kamp leads directly to the lookout point on the Manhartsberg.
-The vantage point - equipped with comfortable tables and benches under black pines - offers a view over the original Kamptal.
-In good weather, the view reaches as far as the Ötscher.
-The Hubertus Chapel as well as an information board about the villages and mountains around are also waiting for the hikers.
-The entire region also offers family-friendly excursion destinations and restaurants.
+The forest nature trail from Schönberg am Kamp leads directly to the viewing point on the Manhartsberg.
+The vantage point - equipped with cozy tables and benches under black pines - offers a view of the original Kamp Valley ("Kamptal" in German).
+In good weather, the view extends as far as the Ötscher.
+The Hubertus Chapel and an information board about the surrounding villages and mountains also await hikers.
+Excursion destinations and restaurants suitable for families can also be found throughout the region.

 Location